XinyueZhang831/Upload_tfjs_model_streaming/README.md

   Note:

-  1.To embed a custom model, in Javascipt modify the .create('BROWSER_FFT') line to
+  1. To embed a custom model, in Javascipt modify the .create('BROWSER_FFT') line to

   ```
   const customSpeechRecognizer =